 Lubricate the Treadmill Belt

 While you’re at it, ensure that all of the joints of the machine are well lubricated as well.
-Furthermore, if you suspect the treadmill is creaking because some parts are a bit loose, now’s the time to tighten the bolts.
+Furthermore, if you suspect the treadmill is making knocking or creaking sounds because some parts are a bit loose, now’s the time to tighten the bolts.

 Adjust Your Pace